tmartinx/svauto/README.md

 To make sure that your Packer installation is good and that you can actually run it and have a RAW Image in the end of the process, lets go baby steps first.

-SVAuto comes with bare-minimum Packer Templates, also very minimal Preseed for Ubuntu and Kickstarts for CentOS.
+SVAuto comes with bare-minimum Packer Templates, also very minimal Preseeds for Ubuntu and Kickstarts for CentOS.

 *NOTE: Packer requires `sudo` because it runs KVM directly, not via Libvirt.*

-Building an Ubuntu 18.04 or CentOS 7 RAW Images with just Packer:
+Building O.S.
+RAW Images with just Packer (no Ansible involved here):

+- Go to SVAuto's subdir

     cd ~/svauto

+- Ubuntu 18.04

     sudo packer build packer/ubuntu18.yaml

-or:
+- CentOS 7

     sudo packer build packer/centos7.yaml

-Enable KVM SDL Screen to see what Packer is doing!
+To have a better visual about what Packer is doing, you can enable the KVM GUI (SDL-based) screen.

 Allow local root user to use X Window System: